-- Business: Swiss Re Institute will depict the consequences of ever better predictions in the insurance industry, which depend on calculations of future events.
-How will financial markets and risk allocation evolve?
+- Business: Swiss Re Institute will depict the consequences of ever better predictions for the financial services industry.

 - Society: GDI will address implications for the consumer.
 Who will be responsible for our decisions?
 What happens when technology knows me better than I know myself?
 And finally, how will our behaviour change once we “know” the future?

 Join us on 4 June 2019 at the Gottlieb Duttweiler Institute in Rüschlikon near Zurich, and meet thought leaders and decision makers from business, society, and government.